Need some rope for your garden but haven’t a clue where to start? We’ve got plenty of tips…

 Our decking rope is available in sizes of 16mm to 36mm, so you can get the perfect size for your garden.
 Don’t know which one to go for?
 24mm is one of our most popular sizes so we recommend using this as a guideline.

 It’s important to remember that our hardy hemp is stored in tightly packed coils in our warehouse.
-When the coils are opened and we start cutting and using the rope, it relaxes.
-This means that what we order in as a 24mm rope (for example) could expand by a millimetre or two by the time you get it.
-Bear this in mind if you want to feed your decking rope through any holes, or add any fittings.
-Putting a 24mm rope through a 25mm hole may be more challenging than you’d expect, so if you’re in this position, we recommend ordering a slightly smaller diameter to give you some leeway.
+When the coils are opened and we start using the rope, it relaxes.
+This means that a 24mm rope (for example) could expand by a millimetre or two by the time you get it.
+Bear this in mind if you want to feed your decking rope through any holes in your decking posts.
+We suggest a hole at least 5mm bigger than the rope’s diameter.
+From experience, a 28mm rope won’t go through a 32mm hole!

-But while manila looks great, it will rot over time (usually lasts around five years).
-It’s also unreliable when being used outside, as manila shrinks when it’s wet.
+But while manila looks great, it will degrade over time (usually lasts around five years).
+It’s also unreliable when being used outside, as manila shrinks when it’s wet and without pre-treating can shrink between 10 and 20% initially.
 While it’s generally a cheap rope to replace, this can add unnecessary maintenance to your garden.
 So, while manila may have the aesthetic you’re looking for, hardy hemp is often favoured due to its durability.

 - made from natural materials